lachlanmunro/exim/README.md

 # exim

+It's been useful to me several times and the format doesn't change.
+Maybe it's useful to you too.
+But it's getting no work, its archived, just take what you want.

+##

 A so hacky that it should've been a bash script golang program for parsing exim4 logs to pull a csv of emails against their "owners".

 ## Purpose